 Housing First in Canada: At Home/Chez Soi

 This program was another study that tested the effectiveness of Housing First on Canadians back in 2009.
 Housing First, which originates from New York City in the 1990s, provides rapid housing combined with additional support for homeless people with mental health issues and drug addiction.
-The program achieved major success in New York City, so the people of At Home/Chez Soi wanted to see if the success can be replicated here in Canada.
+The program achieved major success in New York City, so the people of At Home/Chez Soi wanted to see if the success could be replicated in Canada.

 An Overview of Homelessness in Canada

 By 1996, federal spending on constructing new social housing ceased and the federal government handed the responsibility for most existing social housing to the provinces.
-Like homeless people in many countries, homeless people in Canada rely on non-profit organizations to attend to their needs.
-All non-profits agree that “strategies to address homelessness must be tailored to each population group’s needs.”
+Like homeless people in many countries, homeless people in Canada rely on nonprofit organizations to attend to their needs.
+All nonprofits agree that “strategies to address homelessness must be tailored to each population group’s needs.”

-Homeless people also rely on shelters for their needs.
+Homeless people also rely on shelters to meet their needs.
 There are emergency shelters that provide shared sleeping facilities and some offer private rooms.
 However, these shelters expect clients to leave the morning after.
 Some shelters offer mid-term housing solutions and some have developed long-term housing units.
 These shelters also provide food, clothing, laundry services and references to other services or organizations.
 Other shelters offer counseling, legal assistance, harm reduction and advocacy.